ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

+---
---- Student s224397 was in charge of continous integration, pre-commit hooks, linting, building the API and developing the API dockercontainer , saving it in the artifact registry and deploying it through cloud run.
+Student s224397 was in charge of continous integration, pre-commit hooks, linting, building the API and developing the API dockercontainer , saving it in the artifact registry and deploying it through cloud run.
 Student s201725 was in charge of project set-up on GitHub and codestructure setup with cookiecutter.
-The student was in charge of securing the codestructure was continouesly kept.
-Further the student was in charge of cloud set-up including continoues integration workflows with the cloud.
-The student also spent on logging and integration with WandB.
+The student was in charge of securing the codestructure was continouesly maintained.
+Further the student was in charge of continoues integration workflows with the cloud.
+The student also spent time on logging and integration with WandB.
-Student s224411 was in charge of datadrifting and apitesting the code and the continoues workflow regarding data changes.
+Student s224411 was in charge of datadrifting and apitesting the code and the continuous workflow regarding data changes.

-All members contributed to answering questions and bug fixing.
+All members contributed to answering questions and bug fixing. ---
----